Red Flowering Shrubs (With Pictures) – Identification and Planting Guide

 Red-Flowering Climbing Clematis Shrub

-Clematis is a low maintenance shrub with various colors of flowers including red
+Clematis is a low maintenance shrub with various colors of flowers, including red

-Red flowering clematis shrubs are identified by their deep red, star-shaped, bell-shaped flowers, lanceolate leaves, and low-growth habits.
+Red flowering clematis shrubs are identified by their deep red, bell-shaped flowers, lanceolate leaves, and low-growth habits.
 The showy flowers bloom in spring and summer and thrive in full sun.
 Typically, shrubby clematis plants grow between 3 and 5 ft.
 (1 – 1.5 m) tall.

 Bush-forming clematis plants are ideal for planting in perennial borders, foundation plantings, or along driveways.
-The bushy plant also performs well in containers where its sweet-smelling blooms can fill patios and deck areas with floral scents.
+The bushy plant also performs well in containers, where its sweet-smelling blooms can fill patios and deck areas with floral scents.

 Red-flowering clematis plants are typically sprawling vines with large, showy flowers.
 However, some clematis varieties have upright, shrub-like growth.
 Types of shrubby clematis plants include Clematis integrifolia, Clematis heracleifolia, and Clematis hexapetala

-USDA zone: 4 to 9
+• USDA zone: 4 to 9

 Red Bougainvillea Shrub